 3. Editorial Committee

-In order to cover all environmental themes, the editorial managers of the Encyclopedia of the Environment, Jacques Joyard, René Moreau and Joël Sommeria, have enlisted the services of recognized experts to form the editorial committee whose composition is shown below.
-Each section of the encyclopedia is thus managed by one or two members of this committee.
+In order to cover all environmental topics, the first editorial managers of the Encyclopedia of the Environment, Jacques Joyard, René Moreau and Joël Sommeria, surrounded themselves with recognized experts to form the French section of the Editorial Committee of the Encyclopedia.

 Since November 2020, following the signature of an agreement between A3E (Association of the Encyclopedias of Environment and Energy) and its Chinese counterpart CA3E (Chinese Association of the Encyclopedias of Environment and Energy), the Chinese section of the Editorial Committee has been settled.
 It is co-chaired by two members of the CAS (Chinese Academy of Sciences), Professors Yanfen Wang and Jiachun Li.

 The compositions of the French and Chinese sections of the Editorial Board are shown in the following tables, which indicate the specialties and affiliations of each editor.